-Prerequisite: BUSI 2221 (BUSI 2222 recommended) An introduction to the essential topics in finance relating to the tourism and hospitality industry.
+An introduction to the essential topics in finance relating to the tourism and hospitality industry.
 Financial forecasting, cash budgeting, financial and operating leverage, working capital management, capital budgeting, and leasing are among the topics covered.
 Lectures and problems, examples and cases from tourism and hospitality industry.
 Note: Students who have received credit for either BUSI 3360, 3361 or 3362 may not take this course for credit.
 Students in the Bachelor of Business Administration program, Certificate, Diploma or degree may not take this course for credit.

-0.5 unit Tourism and Hospitality Study Tour
+Tourism and Hospitality Study Tour